0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 1 - Parmenides/In Defense of Science, How Parmenides Underestimates the Capacity of Humankind.md

 Even though Parmenides’ argument is rather sound, there are particular shortcomings in his argument against science.

+For the sake of the objection, it will focus primarily on atoms and atomic theory.
+In science, there is a broad understanding that all matter is comprised of small particles called atoms.
+Even though neutrons, protons, electrons, and quarks exist, only atoms will be considered in this example.
+One of Parmenides’ main concerns when it came to science is its over-reliance on

 ### Response

 ### Defense